pneff/servicegen/docs/functions.markdown

     validate(value, comparison)

 The `validate` function takes two parameters.
 A value to validate and a value to validate against.
-Usually you'll use that at the beginning of the request block to make sure the incoming values conform to the specification.
+Usually you'll use this function at the beginning of the request block to make sure the incoming values conform to the specification.

-If the value does not validate, an exception will be thrown.
-This means that the service will output a valid answer for the current request type (an XML structure if the client is requesting an XML document, a text output for text output, etc.).
+If the value does not validate, an exception is thrown.
+This means that the service outputs a valid answer for the current request type (an XML structure if the client is requesting an XML document, a text output for text output, etc.).
 Additionally the HTTP response code 400 (Bad Request) is sent.

 If you pass in a regexp literal, the value must match exactly against that expression.
 So passing in `/[0-9]{4}/` is the same as passing in `/^[0-9]{4}$/`.
 If any other literal is passed in as comparison value, the value must match exactly.

+## log.*

+    log.trace(message, params...)
+    log.debug(message, params...)
+    log.info(message, params...)
+    log.warn(message, params...)
+    log.error(message, params...)
+    log.fatal(message, params...)

+Logs the message with the level defined by the function name.
+Logging levels and destinations can be set at deployment.
+So a developer will usually set the level to 'debug' but may track down a problem with 'trace'.
+In production environments the level will usually be set to 'error'.

+The generated code by servicegen also uses the same logging framework, especially the 'trace' method to make sure that code flow can easily be debugged.

+`message` can contain very simple format specifiers (inspired by C's printf).
+In the servicegen framework only the '%s' modifier is used and supported.
+It's used to easily add the given params at the correct place in the output.